'Catastrophic' risk of losing 50% of animal medicines in seven weeks

 TUV leader and North Antrim MP Jim Allister says his proposed new legislation would resolve the problems.

-MPs will vote on his Private Members Bill – the European Union (Withdrawal Arrangements) Bill – on 6 December.
+MPs will vote on his Private Member’s Bill – the European Union (Withdrawal Arrangements) Bill – on December 6.

 “From the end of December 2025, up to 40-50% licensed products could disappear from the NI market, with potentially catastrophic consequences,” he said.